MÂON FAIR

 More than just a fair, MAÔN Fair seeks to be a welcoming ground—a porous, sensitive space.
 “I have a position, and my position is that the artist is at the center, beyond their skin color or geographic origin.
 That is where ‘Neither Margins nor Center’ stands.
 It is first and foremost about the artist, their skill, and their message,” affirms Ôdewa.

 At La Chapelle de Boondael in Ixelles, MAÔN Fair will do more than simply display artworks.
-It serves as a gateway for encounters, inviting artists, the public, collectives, and independent organizations to imagine new ways of existing together within the art world.
-A fair, yes—but a fair that breaks the frame.
+It serves as a gateway for encounters, inviting artists and the public to imagine new ways of existing together within the art world.
+A fair, yes—but a fair that breaks the frame and with the future ambition to take over key places internationally.

 By choosing this title, MAÔN Fair declares its ambition: